DopierRex/OneNext/README.md

 Using a VGA monitor and the PS/2 keyboard wired, power up your Next/N-go.
 At this point, the default video is set to VGA 50hz 'mode 0', but if you don't get a satisfactory display on your monitor, you can restart the Spectrum Next/N-go and check again the VGA display frequencies by holding down key 'V' at power up and starting 'Screen Test'.
 Select a VGA mode you are happy with, from the different modes displayed on your monitor through the screen cycles.

 Flashing the extra cores is relatively simple.
 Restart your Spectrum Next/N-go, upon boot press the key 'C' to enter ZX Spectrum Next Extra Cores.
-There are up to 14 FPGA slots available, listed vertically from numbers 18 to 31.
+There are up to 24 slots available, listed vertically from numbers 08 to 31.
 From here, you can enter, erase, and update the extra cores.

 Once you select an empty slot and press 'space', a list of extra cores will appear on the screen.
 Select any of the available cores and press 'enter' to flash it.
 Once a core is flashed to a slot, it will no longer show on the list of cores that can be flashed (unless you erase it first).
 Flashing an extra core actually takes just a few seconds.

 You will need to flash all the extra core, one by one, and ensure they are named as listed hereunder.
 The slot number doesn't matter; an extra core can be flashed to any of the available slots, from 08 to 31.